viur-framework/html5/README.md

 - a built-in HTML parser and executor to generate DOM objects from HTML-code
 - helpers for adding/removing classes, arrange children, handling events etc.

-The most prominent software completely established on this library is [ViUR vi](https://github.com/viur-framework/viur-vi/), the visual administration interface for ViUR-based applications.
+The most prominent software completely established on this library is [ViUR-vi](https://github.com/viur-framework/viur-vi/), the visual administration interface for ViUR-based applications.

 [ViUR](https://www.viur.dev) is a free software development framework for the [Google App Engine](https://appengine.google.com).